La Patrie Concert CW Q1T

 The La Patrie Concert CW Q1T (Quantum EQ) Classical Guitar by Godin is still produced in La Patrie, Canada.
 Apparently all Godin guitar necks are produced there as well.
 While the Concert model is also available in the more traditional format without a cutaway, once you have played the cutaway version, your hooked ;-)

-The La Patrie Concert model is topmost of its group (Etude, Presentation, Concert) and not surprisingly carries the highest price tag at around AUD $1,800 (unless on sale which can see the 'new' price down to around AUD $1,450).
+The La Patrie Concert model is topmost of its group (Etude, Presentation, Concert) and not surprisingly carries the highest price tag at around AUD $1,800 (unless on sale, which can see the 'new' price down to around AUD $1,450).
+The catch here of course is availability.

 One day while in McCanns Music in Hobart (yep - free plug, support your local music shop), I picked up and played a guitar from the second highest tier, a $1,400 Cordoba I think.
 Did not like it - at all.